The Effects of Alcohol Poisoning and How Long They Last

 Blood Alcohol Concentration (BAC) measures the amount of alcohol in a person’s bloodstream.
 It is expressed as a percentage.
 For instance, a BAC of 0.08% means 0.08 grams of alcohol per 100 millilitres of blood.

-A serious risk of alcohol poisoning arises when BAC goes beyond 0.30%, which can lead to a loss of consciousness or even death.
-BAC can vary depending on several factors such as weight, gender, and how quickly drinks are consumed.
+A serious risk of alcohol poisoning arises when BAC goes beyond 0.30%.
+At that level, loss of consciousness or death can follow.
+BAC varies by body weight and biological sex, as well as by how quickly drinks are consumed.

 Recognising the Symptoms and Signs of Alcohol Poisoning

 These signs indicate a medical emergency.
 Changes in breathing and body temperature control can be life-threatening.
-Notably, symptoms can vary by individual but require rapid response.
+Early recognition is what saves lives.
+Quick action reduces the risk of permanent damage.

 Complications and Risks of Alcohol Poisoning